Category

 Cushioned mat for sit-stand desks — reduces leg fatigue.

-Stable surface with wrist cushion — work from couch during fatigue days.
+Stable surface with wrist cushion — ideal for working or reading from a couch or bed.

 Sits on existing desk — raises keyboard and monitor for stand breaks.